torhve/blag/building-a-dashboard-with-salt-ui.md

         modal:          require('elements/modal/modal'),
     };

-Then it's time to write javascript and template for our new custom element dashexec.
+Now it is time to write javascript and template for our new custom element dashexec.
 I made 4 buttons, 1 for each of the wanted opertations.
 The trained eye will quickly see that the buttons specify which targets, module functions and with what args the salt commands should be ran.

 > js/elements/dashexec/template.html